egnha/nofrills/README.md

 ### What’s the point of quasiquotation?

 Functions in R generally violate a basic tenet of [functional programming](http://adv-r.hadley.nz/functional-programming.html): they are [impure](https://en.wikipedia.org/wiki/Pure_function).
-In simple terms, this means that the return value of a function will *not* in general be determined by its inputs.
+In simple terms, this means that the return value of a function will *not* in general be determined by the value of its inputs.
 The reason is that a function’s behavior can be mutated by changes in its [lexical scope](http://adv-r.hadley.nz/functions.html#lexical-scoping).
 This makes it trickier to reason about your code and ensure that functions do what you intend.

 -   **Example** — Consider the function